 Morénike is an educator, writer, public speaker, parent, and global advocate.
 Morénike joined our community to share a lifetime of learning about working for change for our autistic community.

-Danielle is an autistic neurodiversity advocate, a certified life coach, and the parent of two neurodivergent children.
+Danielle is a certified life coach, a podcaster at Neurodiverging, and the parent of two neurodivergent children.
 Her mission is to help the neurodivergent community find the resources we need to live better lives and to further disability awareness and social justice.

 Danielle's Roundtable: Autistic Emotions Explained

 Carole Jean, a.k.a.
 The Social Autie, is the host of Mind Your Autistic Brain, a talk show for late-identified autistic adults.
-Her UnVeiling Method™ combines relevant science with easy to implement steps to offer new approaches that won’t overwhelm or create added stress or pressure.
+She combines science with easy to implement steps to offer new approaches to creating the lives we want.

 Carole Jean's Roundtable: Rest Is More Than Sleep

 Diane J. Wright is founder of Autastic.com and The Autastic.com Community.
-Before dedicating her life to autistic advocacy and community-building, she flailed though the persistent support gap that exists for late-identified autistic adults.
-Having emerged from that disheartening place, she decided to do all she can to change what’s likely our most defining experience for the better.
+Before dedicating her life to autistic advocacy and community-building, she flailed though the persistent identification and support gap that exists for late-identified autistic adults.
+Having emerged from that disheartening place, she decided to change our most defining experience for the better.

 It took a lot of time, effort, imagination, and persistence to create this for our community.
 Even with all that, The Autastic.com Community is nothing without you.
 YOU make it real.
 YOU make it matter.